CMSgov/bluebutton-site-static/_posts/2018-08-31-BBDC18-Roadmap-Q-and-A.md

 Conference Roadmap session.

 ## Q: Will test accounts be added to the Production API so I don't have to bug my In-laws to help me with testing?
-A: Yes - We are adding the pool of synthetic beneficiaries and their claims from the sandbox environment to our production API.
+A: Yes - We are adding a pool of synthetic beneficiaries and their claims from the sandbox environment to our production API.
 This means that when your app is approved for production access you can use the synthetic beneficiary accounts to validate your app in production.
+Stay tuned, this will be announced in a future blog post.

 ## Q: Will we add Medicaid data to the Blue Button 2.0 API?
 A: At this time we have no plans to add Medicaid data to the Blue Button 2.0 API.